Gepzuu/Realtime-Flight-Radar/README.md

 # Realtime Flight Radar
 <div align="center">
-This project is a real-time flight radar specifically designed for tracking air traffic in the Philippines.
+This project is a real-time flight radar, specifically designed for tracking air traffic in the Philippines, and is mobile responsive.
 The website provides a visualization of all the real-time air traffic happening in the Philippines.
 </div>

 # Preview